Wednesday, Sept. 14, 2022 | Little Rock, AR

 - Related Specification in Practice topics and P2P Presentation

+A certificate of completion stating 8 Professional Development Hours will be provided to all attendees.
 This course is part of NRMCA’s Seminars, Training and Education Programs (STEPS™) and it provides 8 credits toward earning one’s CCPf designation in the Concrete Technology career track.
 CCPf, standing for Certified Concrete Professional, is the highest professional designation in the industry.